robdefeo/mlpk/activation-functions.md

 It converts the output values so they are as close as possible to 1 or 0, e.g. one-hot encoded, ideal for use in multi-class classification problems.

+**What is a relu function?** TODO:

 **What activation functions should I use where?** TODO:
 If in doubt use "relu" everywhere apart form the last layer and there use "softmax"